A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 Loire Valley is a reputed wine region whose varied soil and climate give definitive expression of popular wine grapes such as Sauvignon, Chenin blanc and Cabernet Franc.
 Vineyards are divided into five areas including Touraine with its own wines and varietals.
 Loire Valley is France's 3rd largest region in terms of production, and the vineyards is the 4th largest one in the country.
 63 appellations (AOC) are listed for 400 millions bottles.

-Twice in the week (Tuesday and Thursday) at 4:30pm, you will join Corinne in the kitchen to experience the traditional French and regional cuisine.
+Twice in the week (Tuesday and Thursday) at 4:30pm, you will join Corinne in her kitchen to experience the traditional French and regional cuisine.
 Cooking classes are hands-on and taught in English.
 You will learn, you will cook, you will enjoy eating, and you will have fun!

 Corinne Preteur is a self-educated cook, who's been trained by Michelin-starred Chefs for more than twenty years.
 She is now a cooking instructor, running classes in English for foodie travelers.
 She teaches people how to eat better through well-balanced menus prepared with organic fresh seasonal produce.
 Her recipes celebrate the French cuisine simplified for home cooks.
 Her classes are accessible to amateurs and beginners.